Bolpat/DIPs/DIPs/DIP-3NNN-QFS.md

 ### Negative Types

-A negative type is a type with the only purpose to interact with associative sum types.
+A negative type is a type with the only purpose to interact with sum types.
 It has no values, which means it cannot be realized in code execution, but it’s not the bottom type.

 A negative type `-T` adds (cf. plus type) with `T` to the bottom type.
 Its only purpose is to remove a type from a plus type.

+> [!TIP]
+> Plus types and negative types are best viewed not like adding integers,
+> where two different integers such as 2 and 3 add to a basic integer such as 5,
+> but rather like variables add in algebra:
+> If we know nothing else, *a* and *b* add to *a* + *b,*
+> but *a* and −*a* add to the neutral element of addition.
+>
-The type `int + string + (-int)` is the same as `string`.
+> Therefore, the type `int + string + (-int)` not *like* `string`,
+> it is `string`.

+Only two types have special treatment with regards to their negative:
+* For the bottom type, `-noreturn` is `noreturn`.
+* For the `void` type, `-void` is `void`.

-The most important application of negative types is `-typeof(null)`.
-Adding it to nullable types removes the nullability.
+The most important application of negative types is `-typeof(null)`, as adding it to nullable types removes the nullability.
 Because that should be easy,
 as for adding `typeof(null)` using `?`,
 we add a type suffix for adding `-typeof(null)` to a plus type: `!`.